WilliamY97/LearningJournal/Algorithms & Data Structures/HashTables.md

 ##Worst Case: # of collisions is high O(N), where N is the number of keys.

 ##Best Case: # of colliisions is low - lookup time is O(1).

+## Implementation (Balance Binary Search Tree)

+With a BBST we can obtain O(log N) lookup time.
+The **advantage** being using less space, since we no longer allocate a large array.
+We can also iterate through the keys in order, which can be useful sometimes.